People's Will Army: Initiative Group for the Referendum "For Responsible Government"

 In parallel with the Army of Will of the People, a voluntary organization for the preparation and conduct of a referendum with the aim of adopting amendments to the Constitution and the Law "On the assessment of the president and deputies of the Federal Assembly of the Russian Federation by the people of Russia" is engaged in the initiative group for the referendum "For Responsible Government" (IGPR "ZOV").

 Participants of the IGPR “For Responsible Power” actively supported the election and campaigning campaign of the Russian United Labor Front (ROT Front) party, which adopted an item on the adoption of the Law “On the Trial of the People over the President and Deputies of the RF Federal Assembly” in its program.
-The ROT Front party was unlawfully denied registration 6 times.
+The ROT Front party was unlawfully denied registration six times.
 On December 11, 2011, the IGPR "ZOV" supported the nomination of Boris Sergeevich Mironov as a presidential candidate, who adopted the draft Law "On the responsibility of the authorities" in his program.
-Despite the successful meeting of the initiative group in the amount of 572 people, the candidate was not admitted to the elections due to illegal actions of the Central Election Commission.
+Despite the successful meeting of the initiative group numbering 572 people, the candidate was not admitted to the elections due to illegal actions of the Central Election Commission.

 The participants in the initiative group called for an active boycott of the elections of deputies of the State Duma in 2011 and the elections of the President in 2012 due to the lack of mechanisms of responsibility of the elected authorities for the results of government.

 The joining of the former AVN members to the IGPR ZOV did not go unnoticed: in July 2015, the court authorized the arrest of RBC employee Alexander Sokolov, former editor of the Duel newspaper Yuri Mukhin and his colleague Valery Parfyonov in the case of extremism (later - Air Force Lieutenant Colonel Kirill Barabash).
 The defendants were charged with organizing the activities of an extremist organization under Part 1 of Article 282.2 of the Criminal Code of the Russian Federation.
 According to the investigation, since 2011, Aleksandra Sokolov was the administrator of the website for the referendum, the goals and objectives of which remained the same as those of the banned Army of the People's Will (holding a referendum).
 On August 10, 2017, the verdict was announced.
 Alexander Sokolov was sentenced to three and a half years in prison, publicist Yuri Mukhin was sentenced to four years probation.
 Activists Valery Parfyonov and Kirill Barabash received four years in prison.
 Barabash was stripped of the rank of lieutenant colonel of the Armed Forces.